-When buying new devices, organisations should conduct thorough market research.
+When buying devices, organisations should conduct thorough market research.
 This should not just focus on a device’s features and reliability, but also on the supplier’s reputation for data protection, the security of its devices and its after-sales maintenance guarantees.
-“A brand’s security reputation is one of our main priorities when we are evaluating new devices to deploy across the network,” says Lynn.
-“The risk to try new or less-respected entrants in the market is far too high in a business that delivers a global 24/7 operation.”
+“A brand’s security reputation is one of our main priorities when we are evaluating devices to deploy across the network,” says Lynn.
+“The risk to try or less-respected entrants in the market is far too high in a business that delivers a global 24/7 operation.”

-When new network-connected devices are first brought into a network, they should be checked for potential vulnerabilities.
+When network-connected devices are brought into a network, they should be checked for potential vulnerabilities.
 Any unused or vulnerable connections should be locked down and made safe, such as with SSL.
 “We record the firmware levels of all devices within our network as they are deployed,” says Lynn.

 At the moment, there is no legislation or certification enforcing suppliers to provide adequate levels of security in their devices.
 ISO/IEC 27001 (Information Security Management) is the closest, but it only provides information about how good the supplier/manufacturer is at protecting themselves, not about the security of their products.

-New code of practice
+code of practice

-However, the UK government recently announced plans to introduce a new code of practice designed to improve the security measures of internet-connected devices.
+However, the UK government recently announced plans to a code of practice designed to improve the security measures of internet-connected devices.
 The Security by Design review was developed with support from the National Cyber Security Centre (NCSC) to address the gaping security holes in many smart IoT devices.